-After having analyzed the ruling on chick culling of the Federal Administrative Court and the »good reason« according to Section 1 of the Animal Welfare Act, we now share our overall assessment.
-Since the written judgment is not yet available, individual points may change slightly or new ones may be added.
-However, we do not expect any more major changes because the written judgement will specify and not change the short verbal statements of the presiding judge as well as the contents of the press release of the court.
+After having analyzed the ruling on chick culling of the Federal Administrative Court and the »good reason« according to Section 1 of the Animal Welfare Act, we are now sharing our overall assessment.
+Our positive interpretation of the oral reasons for judgment and the press release of the court have been confirmed and some aspects have been substantiated.

 Three essential points can be summarized here: